-- 7.1 The funding for Orders made pursuant to section 17 of the Housing Act 1985 is available in the Neighbourhood Intervention Fund which is part of the Council's Housing Capital Programme. - 7.2 Proposed CPO action for this property will be funded through the Neighbourhood Intervention Fund which is part of the Council's Housing Capital Programme.
-This project has a capital budget of £495,000 including an increase to budget of £23,000 for capital receipts received on the sale of properties that are recycled back into the project.
-The property is expected to be valued at less than £30,000 and there are currently £113,450 of uncommitted funds available within the project to support the making of individual CPO's.
+- 7.1 The funding for Orders made pursuant to section 17 of the Housing Act 1985 is available in the Neighbourhood Intervention Fund which is part of the Council's Housing Capital Programme. - 7.2 The costs will be funded from the Neighbourhood Intervention Fund which is part of the Council's Housing Capital Programme; there are sufficient uncommitted funds available within the programme to support the making of this individual CPO. - 7.3 Some revenue budget will be required to fund the CPO action and subsequent sale of the property.
+The amount required will be approximately £3,000 for the appropriate service of the required legal notices and $\pounds$ 1,000 for the estate agent's fees.
+The total figure of $\pounds$ 4,000 will be funded from within existing budgets.

-- 7.3 Some revenue budget will be required to fund the CPO action and subsequent sale of the property.
-The amount required will be approximately £2,100 for the appropriate service of the required legal notices and £1,200 for the estate agent's fees.
-The total figure of £3,300 will be funded from within existing budgets. - 7.4 Capital receipts from sale of assets funded by the Neighbourhood Intervention Fund will be recycled back into the project so that further CPO's can be undertaken as and when required
+7.4 Capital receipts from sale of assets funded by the Neighbourhood Intervention Fund are recycled back into the project so that further CPO's can be undertaken as and when required.